Isidorev215/cocacola-attempt/README.md

 3. json-server to serve up a local json file

 ## Subsequent (future) additon
-1. Vue-meta to make it more SEO-frinedly
+1. Vue-meta for SEO
-2. Prerender-spa-plugin
+2. Prerender-spa-plugin for SEO
 3. Firebase firestore as the database instead of json-server
-4. Firebase storage for image storage
+4. Firebase storage for images storage
 5. Firebase Hosting